courtneypure/CPureMakeThingsBlog/content/blog/5-tips-layoff/index.md

 description: Techniques I've learned over the years on how to move forward during tough times.
 ---

 Last month I was [part of a mass layoff](https://techcrunch.com/2022/05/12/professor-scott-galloways-edtech-startup-section-4-lay-offs/), and unfortunately, this is not the first time in my career that this has happened.
 Whenever I am going through this process, having to revise my job profiles, resume, and demo reel is the last thing I want to do because being laid off sucks.
 Over the past few years, I have developed techniques to help me stay productive during these times.
-Here are five unconventional tips that will focus on the mental aspects of how to stay productive after losing your job.
+Here are five unconventional tips that will focus on the mental aspects of how to move forward after losing your job.

 ### 1. Allow yourself to feel the loss.
 It is true when they say the people make the company.
 What disappointed me the most about this layoff was recognizing that I wouldn't see my coworkers daily.
 Those first two weeks felt weird, but thankfully there was a Slack created to help each other through this difficult time and share any job postings we came across.